qaantum/Calculator/BUSINESS_STRATEGY.md

 ---

-## 💡 Does Cryptatext Fill a Need/Niche?
+## 💡 Does Ciphio Fill a Need/Niche?

 ### YES - Here's Why: